 The Three Wise Men arrive too, offering their gifts of gold, frankincense and myrrh.
 They sing the baby back to sleep (IN A HUMBLE STABLE).

 The ‘inn crowd’ have woken, sensing something is occurring.
 They try to squeeze into the stable too, but there is no room for them.
 They try to get the animals to budge, but the animals are going nowhere.

 The animals realise how lucky they are to be in the stable at such a momentous occasion.
 Maybe it’s not such a bad place after all.
 (SPREAD THE JOY)

-The parts fall roughly into four groups – the animals, the ‘inn crowd’, the shepherds/sheep/angels, and the others – with the animals divided further by type (see p7 of the book for 'Characters By Lines').
+The parts fall roughly into four groups – the animals, the ‘inn crowd’, the shepherds/sheep/angels, and the others – with the animals divided further by type.
 All characters could be played both by boys and girls, with names altered to suit if felt necessary.
 The editable WORD script, available for £9.95 when the performance licence is also purchased, will make the process of adjusting quite straightforward.

 Innkeeper’s Wife (Hannah)